Towards Landau-Ginzburg models for cominuscule spaces via the exceptional cominuscule family: The canonical models for cominuscule E n sc/P n

 \begin{thm} For cominuscule $\ECHS$, the variety $\mX_\can$ is isomorphic to the open Richardson variety $\mX_\Lie=\dRichard_{\wop,\wo}$. \end{thm} \begin{thm} For cominuscule $\ECHS$, the pull-back of $\pot_\can$ under the isomorphism of Theorem \ref{thm:ExcFam_CanAndLie_Vars} equals $\pot_\Lie$.
 In other words, the Landau-Ginzburg model $(\mX_\can,\pot_\can)$ is isomorphic to Rietsch's Lie-theoretic Landau-Ginzburg model $(\mX_\Lie,\pot_\Lie)$. \end{thm}

 We follow the general approach as used in \cite{Pech_Rietsch_Lagrangian_Grassmannians,Pech_Rietsch_Williams_Quadrics}.
 In particular, we will use a presentation of the coordinate ring of $\dunimP$ derived from the results in \cite{GLS_Kac_Moody_groups_and_cluster_algebras} (which we introduced in Section \ref{sec:Plucker_coords_and_ring_of_dunimP}) and express it in terms of Pl\"ucker coordinates using representation theory.
 However, the varieties considered in these references are homogeneous under $\Sp_{2n}$ and $\Spin_{2n}$, and the representation theory of these groups is well-established (although by no means trivial).
 For the groups of type $\LGE_6$ and $\LGE_7$, the representations have a more complicated structure.
 Moreover, in contrast with \cite{Pech_Rietsch_Lagrangian_Grassmannians,Pech_Rietsch_Williams_Quadrics}, we will perform most calculations restricted to the open, dense torus $\opendunim$ (or more precisely: its transpose) to simplify the computations.
+This method is in fact similar to the approach in \cite{Pech_Rietsch_Odd_Quadrics}, where the analogous torus is considered for odd-dimensional quadrics; however, the representation-theoretic considerations there are significantly more straightforward compared to the methods that had to be developed for the exceptional cominuscule family.

 We will denote the homogeneous polynomials appearing in the numerators and denominators of our superpotentials $\pot_\can$ by $q_i$; this should not cause any confusion with quantum parameters as cominuscule homogeneous spaces always have $\rk_\Z H_2(X,\Z)=1$ and thus also only a single quantum parameter, which we denote by $q$.